apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Initializr.md

 conditions that follow to generate additional references, files, starting templates, and more in the same project to make the deployment process more comfortable.

-CAS Initializr at this point is mainly a backend service and a few APIs.
-However, one could imagine that a graphical and modern user interface could be built on top of available APIs to help with the project generation task, especially for project newcomers.

-Managing and maintaining a separate overlay projects and keeping them in sync with various CAS versions can be a costly maintenance task.
+Managing and maintaining separate overlay projects and keeping them in sync with various CAS versions can be a costly maintenance task.
 CAS Initializr allows the project developers to automate the maintenance task, keep everything in the same repository